visit-dav/visit/docs/SphynxDocs/ClientServer/Client_server_mode.rst

 When you run VisIt locally, you usually select files, open a database, and create plots using the open database.
-Fortunately, the procedure for running VisIt in distributed mode is no different than it is for running in single-computer mode.
+Fortunately, the procedure for running VisIt in client-server mode is no different than it is for running in single-computer mode.
 You begin by opening the **File Selection Window** and typing the name of the computer where the files are stored into the **Host** text field.